Developing the Second Uganda Nutrition Action Plan

 In July 2019, the SUN Focal Point and key stakeholders focused on developing the strategic direction, implementation framework, and a monitoring and evaluation framework of UNAP II.

 The UNAP II underwent a technical validation by the Multi-Sectoral Nutrition Technical Coordination Committee at a meeting on September 3, 2019, attended by 32 stakeholders from nine line ministries.
 The high attendance demonstrates the depth of engagement, interest and ownership stakeholders have in the UNAP II.
 It is now ready for official validation by line ministries Permanent Secretaries who make up the government led Implementation Coordination and Steering Committee.

 Following validation, the Government of Uganda requested leading in-country nutrition development partners (European Union, Department for International Development, USAID, UNICEF, and the World Health Organization) and Nutrition International to meet and agree on elements that would be essential for successful implementation of UNAP II.
 These elements were all included in the final version of the UNAP II:

-Partners are working to mobilize financial resources and technical support needed to successfully implement UNAP II, including Nutrition International TAN’s planned support for the development of a capacity development framework, as noted in the elements above.
-Given the high level of engagement and commitment by many nutrition partners, NI TAN is looking forward to continued collaboration in Uganda during 2020 to support implementation of the UNAP II.
+Partners are working to mobilize financial resources and technical support needed to successfully implement UNAP II, including NTEAM’s planned support for the development of a capacity development framework through the TAN project, as noted in the elements above.
+Given the high level of engagement and commitment by many nutrition partners, Nutrition International is looking forward to continued collaboration in Uganda during 2020 to support implementation of the UNAP II.